The Top 5 Employee Engagement Strategies With Horst Schulze

 And what are the 20 service standards you need in order to achieve your mission?

-The 20 basics of service are not orders or directions, they’re aspirational objectives that your frontline employees work towards.
+The 20 basic tenets of service are not orders or directions.
+They’re aspirational objectives that your frontline employees work towards.
 Some examples for the Ritz-Carlton are:

 - Adjust to each guest and be sensitive to their unique needs